Graphical modelling of multivariate time series: Examples

-\begin{example}[Binary time series] As an example with categorical data, we consider a binary time series model that has been used for the identification of neural interactions from neural spike train data \citep{brillinger88:biolcyb,brillinger88:biomedeng}.
+As an example with categorical data, we consider a binary time series model that has been used for the identification of neural interactions from neural spike train data \citep{brillinger88:biolcyb,brillinger88:biomedeng}.
 Suppose that the data consist of the recorded spike trains for a set of neurons, that is, of the sequences of firing times $(\tau_{v,n})_{n\in\nnum}$ for neurons $v\in V$, and let $X_v$ be the binary time series obtained by setting $X_v(t)=1$ if neuron $v$ has fired in the interval $[t,t+1)$ and $X_v(t)=0$ otherwise.
-Then, the interactions between the neurons can be modelled by the conditional probabilities
+We assume that the hypothesized neural pathways between the observed neurons can be depicted by a purely directed graph $G$; in particular, we thus exclude the possibility that the dependences among the observed neurons are affected by unmeasured confounders.
+Then the interactions between the neurons can be modelled by the conditional probabilities

 where $\Phi(x)$ denotes the normal cumulative function,

 measures the influence of process $a$ on process $b$, and

 is the time elapsed since the last event of process $X_b$.
 Furthermore, we assume that the time unit has been chosen small enough such that there are no interactions among the neurons within one time interval, and that, consequently, the joint conditional probability factorizes as